 Well, taking into account the previous few paragraphs, surely it’s obvious?
 Anyone who shoots film is likely doing so because it helps them create the aesthetic they are after in a way that suits them!
 Through their experiences and accrued know-how, they are able to harness certain technical attributes in a path toward creating the aesthetic they desire.

 That being said, it might also just be down to the fact that they like doing it that way.
-Just like shooting digital and post-processing might suit one person, to some the process of shooting film is simply more enjoyable.
+Just like shooting digital and post-processing might suit one person, to the next, the process of shooting film might simply be more enjoyable.
 In this context, it’s as simple as ‘different strokes, for different folks’!
 Is that really that difficult a concept to grasp??
 If we liked doing the same thing, the world would be a pretty bloody dull place!

 The process of film photography is more pure, it’s more real and more hands on